sindresorhus/is-reachable/readme.md

 The Node.js version will do a TCP handshake with the target's port.
 It attempts to detect cases where a router redirects the request to itself.

 The browser version is limited by the fact that browsers cannot connect to arbitrary ports.
-It only supports HTTP and HTTPS and the check relies on the `/favicon.ico` path being present.
+It only supports HTTP and HTTPS and tries to load common favicon paths (`/favicon.ico`, `/favicon.png`, `/favicon.svg`, `/apple-touch-icon.png`, `/apple-touch-icon-precomposed.png`) to determine reachability.

 ## Install